-- During counselling calls, maintain an awareness of pre-existing risk, risk situations and safeguarding risk for clients. - For practitioners working with clients they have not met face-to-face, there may be relevant information available on the referral form on Civi. - Practitioners working with clients they have not met face-to-face will need to check openly and transparently with clients about past and current risk.
-This is appropriate for the context and clients are likely to expect this. - Checking on risk can start in a low-key way with 'how are you doing..?' type questions.
-If the client's answers raise concerns about their well-being or the well-being of others, the therapist may need to follow up with more detailed checking. - It may be necessary to seek or re-seek consent to contact other professionals from clients, so practitioners may need to discuss this with clients as well as with line managers, clinical lead, safeguarding lead/deputy, and supervisor. - Written electronic consent to share information with specified professionals may need to be obtained from clients in addition to the general agreement clients accept when starting or moving to remote working.
-This can be discussed in line management or other relevant clinical conversations. - If concerns arise, it is advisable to be transparent with clients about the need to go away and think about what next steps WCTS can take to support them, and to get back in touch with them, possibly before the next counselling call. - If practitioners believe that they may need to add another contact with the client before the next scheduled counselling call, it is advisable to plan for this before the end of the call and seek an in-principle permission to contact the client (with best/worst times ideally agreed) or to actually schedule a follow-up call.
-This may contribute to a sense of containment for the client and allows the therapist to discuss next steps with line managers, clinical lead, and clinical supervisor and have a planned, but prompt response to risk concerns.

-- All risk concerns need to be discussed with line manager or Duty Manager or Safeguarding Lead as well as in clinical supervision. - Practitioners can keep up-to-date with information about known and developing risks in relation to the current lock-down, for example, the increased risk of domestic abuse, the rise in mental health distress in young people, likely impacts of increased isolation, stress and anxiety on clients. - Practitioners can maintain and add to their personal therapeutic tool box of tools to help clients stabilise their mental health.
+- During counselling and therapy maintain an awareness of pre-existing risk, risk situations and safeguarding risk for clients. - Checking on risk can start in a low-key way with 'how are you doing..?' type questions.
+If the client's answers raise concerns about their well-being or the well-being of others, the Practitioner may need to follow up with more detailed checking. - It may be necessary to seek or re-seek consent to contact other professionals from clients, so practitioners may need to discuss this with clients as well as with Line Managers, Clinical Lead, safeguarding deputy, and supervisor. - Written electronic consent to share information with specified professionals may need to be obtained from clients in addition to the general agreement clients accept if_a client moves into agreed, contracted and_short-term remote working.
+This can be discussed in line management or other relevant clinical conversations. - If concerns arise, it is advisable to be transparent with clients about the need to go away and think about what next steps WCTS can take to support them, and to get back in touch with them as soon as possible. - If practitioners believe that they may need to add another contact with the client before the next scheduled counselling session, it is advisable to plan for this before the end of the counselling session and seek an in-principle permission to contact the client (with best/worst times ideally agreed) or to actually schedule a follow-up call.
+This may contribute to a sense of containment for the client and allows the therapist to discuss next steps with Line Managers, Clinical Lead, and clinical Supervisor and have a planned, but prompt response to risk concerns. - All risk concerns need to be discussed with line manager or Duty Manager and/or Safeguarding Lead as well as in clinical supervision. - Practitioners can maintain and add to their personal therapeutic tool box of tools to help clients stabilise their mental health.